DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 - Replaced most of the existing sounds with new, royalty-free sounds
 - As of right now, most of the game's audio is unmixed, so some things might be way louder than they need to be!
 - Some sounds are just placeholders for now, as they either don't fit the game's aesthetic or are too loud/annoying.
+- Some actions still need sound effects added to them.
 - The "talking" sound effect for the characters has been replaced with sounds of scribbling.
 - Footstep sfx

 ## Combat

+### Juice
+- Chromatic aberration effect whenever you use your secondary.
+Makes it feel more powerful.
+- The trails on Allister's hands are now linked to the current number of hits he has in his combo.
+The more hits, the longer the trails.
+- Chromatic Aberration + vignette

 ### Input
 - Separated the targeting scheme when using a mouse vs. controller.
 The game should feel much more responsive now when using keyboard and mouse.